th3jesta/ha-lcars/README.md

 - Thanks to @smugleafdev for the right-justified text tip!
 - Thanks to @Routhinator (via Discord) for the right-footer fix!
 - Thanks to @bobzer for the button-bar idea!
+- Thanks to @3of9 for the sidebar and themes!
+- Thanks to @adejong5 for the v.4 rewrite!

 ## Links
 **Discord:** https://discord.gg/gGxud6Y6WJ